-In this article we will discuss 6 useful yet simple automatic street light circuits, which can be used for automatically switching a lamp ON during night time and OFF during day time.
+In this article we will discuss 6 useful yet simple automatic street light circuits using 220 V relays and solar panel.
+All the presented circuits can be used for automatically switching a lamp ON during night time and OFF during day time.

 What is an Automatic Street Light System